clowder-framework/extractors-cv/ocr/README.md

       docker run --name=ocr1 -d --restart=always -e 'RABBITMQ_URI=amqp://user1:pass1@rabbitmq.ncsa.illinois.edu:5672/clowder-dev' -e 'RABBITMQ_EXCHANGE=clowder' -e 'TZ=/usr/share/zoneinfo/US/Central' -e 'REGISTRATION_ENDPOINTS=http://dts-dev.ncsa.illinois.edu:9000/api/extractors?key=key1' ncsa/clowder-ocr:jsonld

 Then upload files to Clowder to test the extractor.
 You might need to upload multiple times for a file to go to this extractor instance if there are multiple instances for the same queue.
 Change the file, Clowder URL, key in the following to your values.

       curl -F "File=@browndog.png" 'http://dts-dev.ncsa.illinois.edu:9000/api/extractions/upload_file?key=key1'

-    Then look at the logs in the container. docker logs -f ocr1
+Then look at the logs in the container.
+      docker logs -f ocr1

 One of the uploaded files will be given to the extractor container to process.
 Find a file id in the log, and open the following URL in a browser window to verify that the metadata added by the OCR extractor is there.
 Again change the Clowder URL accordingly.
       http://dts-dev.ncsa.illinois.edu:9000/files/<file_id>

 ## To view the log files (similar to "tail -f")

+      docker logs -f ocr1

   Setting the timezone variable (TZ) above is optional.
 It can help understand better the time shown in the log file.
 By default